Karel95/Karel95/README.md

 ---

+> [!NOTE]
-### 🚀 About Me
+> ### 🚀 About Me
+>

-🌱 I'm a passionate Full-Stack Developer and emerging Blockchain Specialist with a love for creating powerful and scalable web, app, and game experiences.
+> 🌱 I'm a passionate Full-Stack Developer and emerging Blockchain Specialist with a love for creating powerful and scalable web, app, and game experiences.
-🎮 I enjoy programming videogames and experimenting with cutting-edge tech like smart contracts and NFTs.
+> 🎮 I enjoy programming videogames and experimenting with cutting-edge tech like smart contracts and NFTs.
-🤝 I'm always open to collaborate on exciting projects and sharpen my skills.
+> 🤝 I'm always open to collaborate on exciting projects and sharpen my skills.

 ### 🛠️ Tech Stack